Place of Birth

 Activism & Advocacy

-Owl Woman passed away when she gave birth to her fourth child.
-William gradually accepted Owl Women’s sister, Yellow Woman as his wife. in Novemer of 1864, Yellow Woman was asleep when attacked at Big Sandy Creek by Colonel Chivington.
+Owl Woman passed away a few years after giving birth to her fourth child.
+William gradually accepted Owl Women’s sister, Yellow Woman as his wife.
+In November of 1864, Yellow Woman was asleep when attacked at Big Sandy Creek by Colonel Chivington.
 Yellow Woman managed to escape, but was killed a year later by Pawnee government scouts in Montana.
 The once-great trade empire dwindled with the dominance of white settlers.